Knowledge Hub

 The process for making a dilapidations claim

-• The landlord and tenant (along with any professional advisors they may have instructed in the form of their surveyor and/or solicitor) are then encouraged to meet on a ‘without prejudice’ basis to try and resolve the dilapidations claim or failing that, at the very least, try to narrow the issues in dispute.
+• The landlord and tenant (along with any professional advisors they may have instructed, most likely their surveyor and/or solicitor) are then encouraged to meet on a ‘without prejudice’ basis to try and resolve the dilapidations claim or failing that, at the very least, try to narrow the issues in dispute.
 This meeting should ordinarily take place within 28 days following the response being received – although, where the parties agree, it can also take place before the response is provided.

-• The parties are also encouraged by the protocol to consider whether it might be appropriate for the claim to be referred to some sort of alternative dispute resolution process.
-This could take the form of mediation, early neutral evaluation or expert determination.
+• The parties are also encouraged by the protocol to think about whether it might be appropriate for the claim to be referred to some sort of alternative dispute resolution process.
+This could take the form of mediation, early neutral evaluation or expert determination

 • In cases where settlement can’t be reached, the landlord must then provide a more detailed quantification of losses.
 This would be through the production of a formal diminution valuation or an account of actual or expected expenditure and financial costs.

-• If the tenant wishes to raise a section 18 defence (or any other defence related to diminution in value), then this must now be confirmed – usually within 56 days of the more detailed quantification of losses being provided.
-(Section 18 is the statutory mechanism which enables valuations to be prepared to assess the loss in value to the landlord’s interest in the property due to the tenant not undertaking the repairs.)
+• If the tenant wants to raise a section 18 defence (or any other defence related to diminution in value), then this must now be confirmed – usually within 56 days of the more detailed quantification of losses being provided.

-• The parties must then create some time to take stock (referred to in the protocol as ‘stocktake’) before the landlord proceeds to take the last resort step of submitting their claim for determination by the court.
+• The parties must then create some time to take stock (referred to in the protocol as ‘stocktake’) before the landlord goes ahead and takes the last resort step of submitting their claim for determination by the court.

 Legal restrictions on damages for dilapidations claims

-Section 18 (1) of the Landlord & Tenant Act 1927 is the statutory cap whereby the damages a landlord is entitled to receive for disrepair will be the lower of the cost of the remedial works or the effect on the property’s value.
-It’s crucial to highlight here that if the property is set to be demolished, or substantially reconfigured, the damages awarded may be nil.
+Section 18 (1) of the Landlord & Tenant Act 1927 provides a statutory cap which means that the damages a landlord is entitled to receive for disrepair will be the lower of the cost of the remedial works or the effect on the property’s value.
+It’s crucial to highlight here that if the property is going to be demolished, or substantially reconfigured, the damages awarded may be nil.

 How long does a landlord have to make a dilapidations claim?

-As mentioned above, the landlord should serve the schedule of dilapidations upon the tenant within 56 days of the end of the lease but this is not a legally enforceable restriction.
-Technically, with it being a claim for breach of contract, a claim could be made within 6 years (or potentially 12 (if the lease is also a deed)).
+The landlord should serve the schedule of dilapidations upon the tenant within 56 days of the end of the lease but this isn’t a legally enforceable restriction.
+Strictly, with it being a claim for breach of contract, a claim could be made within 6 years (or potentially 12 (if the lease is also a deed)).

 How can a tenant challenge a dilapidations claim?